Open a PDF version to print this topic

 Deep-breath method

-This is the recommended method, except for small children or if you are very breathless.
+This is the recommended method, except for small tamariki or if you are very breathless.

-1. Shake the inhaler vigorously to mix the medication and propellant.
+1. Shake the inhaler vigorously to mix the medicine and propellant.

 2. Insert the inhaler into the spacer.